browserstack/testng-appium-app-browserstack/README.md

    - If Maven is not downloaded, download it from [here](https://maven.apache.org/download.cgi)
    - For installation, follow the instructions [here](https://maven.apache.org/install.html)

+3. Gradle
+  - If Gradle is not downloaded, download it from [here](https://gradle.org/releases/)
+  - For installation, follow the instructions [here](https://gradle.org/install/)

 ### Install the dependencies

 To install the dependencies for Android tests, run :